Saving Vs. Investing: Which is More Important?

-Terms like saving, investing, even trading in some cases, are used interchangeably even though they have very different meanings.
+Terms like saving, investing, and even trading in some cases, are used interchangeably even though they have very different meanings.
 To make matters worse, confusing these terms can have dangerous financial consequences.
 Get it right, and you could be on your way to becoming a retirement plan millionaire!

-Even well-educated, high net worth professionals get these terms confused.
+Even well-educated, high-net-worth professionals get these terms confused.

 To that end, the team at Scarborough Capital Management offers this refresher on some of the key differences between saving and investing.
 If you have a question that’s not addressed here, contact us!
 We’re here to help.

 Let’s begin with saving.
-On a basic level, saving is when you set aside money that you earn or obtain for emergencies or a future use.
+On a basic level, saving is when you set aside money that you earn or obtain for emergencies or future use.
 The act of saving money can simply involve moving it from your commonly used spending accounts into a separate one.

 Examples of savings vehicles are bank savings accounts, or any account that is otherwise separate from your spending accounts, typically offering extremely low risk of loss.

 As you may know, risk (measured as market volatility) and reward (measured as investment return) are correlated when it comes to investments.
-Vehicles that offer low-risk to the investors typically also offer lower returns.
+Vehicles that offer low risk to investors typically also offer lower returns.
 This is the reason why the returns on your bank accounts are often lower than the returns you can obtain in the markets or elsewhere.
 Additionally, money used for saving should be reasonably liquid, meaning that the funds don’t require market-related activity to access the funds.

 Saving has a few key traits to remember.
-It involves money set aside for an emergency or future use, is easily accessible when needed and may earn a lower return over time.
+It involves money set aside for an emergency or future use, is easily accessible when needed, and may earn a lower return over time.
 The characteristics of saving are completely different from investing.
 Saving may seem like an unsexy approach to money management, but it is an extremely important piece of your financial puzzle.